 Livestock Dealer Licensing

-- on a commission or fee basis:
+- A commission or fee;

-- for the account of others
+- The account of others;

 - The applicant must submit a license fee for each person who intends to act as an agent for the applicant.
-The license fee for new applications is $50.00 for each person conducting livestock dealer or order-buying activity on behalf of the applicant.

 - The applicant must provide either a signed and dated Affirmation Letter or a detailed balance sheet.
 An affirmation letter is a statement where the applicant agrees that his/her total assets are greater than his/her total liabilities.